numcommand/num/doc/command-guide.md

 ### The `shuffle` command

-Shuffle a list, a.k.a. randomizing the order of list items.
+Shuffle a list, a.k.a. randomize the order of list items.

 Example: